NVIDIA/aistore/docs/_posts/2023-04-10-tco-any-to-any.md

 > `ais show performance --help` for details

 That is, (un)timely disruption on the one hand, and observation, on the other - specifically to see whether the combined throughput dips at any point (it does).
-And by how much, slash how long (depends).
+And by how much, how long (it depends).

 There's one problem though: vanilla copying may sound dull and mundane.
 Frankly, it is totally unexciting, even when coincided with all the rebalancing/rebuilding runtime drama behind the scenes.